 Treatment may include medications, surgery, nutrition supplementation or a combination of these options.
 The goals of treatment are to control inflammation, correct nutritional deficiencies, and relieve symptoms such as abdominal pain, diarrhea and rectal bleeding.
 Treatment depends on its location, severity and complications.

 Treatment can help control symptoms and make recurrences less frequent, but no cure exists.
 Someone may need long-lasting medical care and regular doctor visits to monitor the condition.
 Some people have long periods—sometimes years—of remission when they are free of symptoms, and predicting when a remission may occur or when symptoms will return is not possible.
-This changing pattern of these diseases makes it difficult to be certain a treatment has helped.

 Despite possible hospitalizations and the need to take medication for long periods of time, most people live full lives—balancing families, careers and activities.